 We do not currently have any sales and marketing or distribution capabilities.
 Accordingly, we have entered into a collaboration with Takeda in CNS, which we believe can assist us in building these capabilities.
 We may also enter into additional alliances in the future.
-We have selectively chosen to enter into a collaboration in the field of CNS with Takeda and for certain hepatic targets with Pfizer.
-We have chosen these two partners because we believe this is the optimal way for us to leverage our resources and create significant value for ourselves and our shareholders, as we advance oligonucleotide candidates for genetically defined diseases.
+We have selectively chosen to enter into a collaboration in the field of CNS with Takeda because we believe this is the optimal way for us to leverage our resources and create significant value for ourselves and our shareholders, as we advance oligonucleotide candidates for genetically defined diseases.